Mainak-2006/PHARMACY-WEBSITE-DEMO/README.md

 # PHARMACY-WEBSITE-DEMO
-This a simple Pharmacy website demo created using HTML&lt;CSS and JS
+This a simple Pharmacy website demo created using HTML , CSS and JS